-We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
+Bishop Perrin School fully recognises its moral and statutory responsibility to safeguard and promote the welfare of all children.
 This policy relates to all children between the ages of 0-18, whose care and education comes within the remit of education provision.
 All children regardless of age, gender, race, ability, sexuality, religion, beliefs, or language have a right to be protected from harm.